ts2017185/hex-color-guessing-game/README.md

 - As a user, I want to know when I have completed the game.
 - As a user, I want to reset the game for another attempt.
 - As a user, I want to choose the difficulty level to match my skills.
-- As a user, I want to return to home screen and change the difficulty to match my skills.
+- As a user, I want to return to home screen and change the difficulty if necessary.

 ### Wireframes